mattmakai/fullstackpython.com/source/content/pages/introduction.rst

 Now what?
 Definitely read Kenneth Reitz's
-`The Hitchhiker’s Guide to Python <http://docs.python-guide.org/en/latest/>`_ if you have not already.
-If you're not coming from a development background, you may find this post on
-`Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_
+`The Hitchhiker’s Guide to Python <http://docs.python-guide.org/en/latest/>`_ If you're not coming from a development background, you may find this post on `Learning Python <http://www.mattmakai.com/learning-python-for-non-developers.html>`_ useful.
-useful.